Yasu3D/saturn.yasu3d.art/documentation/saturn-data/notation/format-specifications/mer.md

 The Position of a Note defines the clockwise-most lane it occupies.
 Positions begin at 3 o' Clock, then move counterclockwise as they increase.

-> Positions begin at 0 and have a maximum value of 59, as they would roll over to 0 at lane 60.
+> Positions begin at 0 and have a maximum value of 59, as they roll over back to 0 at lane 60.
 > They must be an integer.

 #### Example - Position 0